othnielee/ai_chat_md/README.md

 Environment variables can also be used to override the configuration values.
 The environment variable names are prefixed with `CHAT_` and use underscores as separators.
 For example, `CHAT_CHAT_SOURCE` corresponds to the `chat_source` configuration option.

 Command line arguments take precedence over environment variables and configuration file values.

+## Contributing

+This project is not intended for active development or contributions.
+You are welcome to fork the project, adapt the code, and use it in your own projects under the terms of the license.
+There is no expectation of future updates or contributions back to this repository.

 ## License